thebiggive/identity/README.md

 [live home on SwaggerHub](https://app.swaggerhub.com/apis/Noel/TBG-Identity/) after any changes.

+### Typical registration flow

+So that new donors may have even their first, pre-registration donation associated with a Stripe Customer, it's necessary for us to know a Stripe Customer ID as soon as we want a Payment Intent.
+Because we take donation amount first, this means the Customer is essentially anonymous on creation.

+This means that registration when the donor decides to set a password typically has 3 calls:

+1. [Person\Create](./src/Application/Actions/Person/Create.php) (precedes all initiated donations)
+2. [Person\Update](./src/Application/Actions/Person/Update.php) with no password (alongside all completed donations)
+3. [Person\Update](./src/Application/Actions/Person/Update.php) with a password (when the donor sets one after donating)

 ## JWT types

 Tokens can currently be issued with the following subject (`"sub"`) claims: